addyosmani/critical-path-css-tools/README.md

 ## Async load CSS

-* [loadCSS](https://github.com/filamentgroup/loadCSS) - loads CSS asynchronously using JS
+* [loadCSS](https://github.com/filamentgroup/loadCSS) - loads CSS asynchronously using JS.
+[Research](https://gist.github.com/scottjehl/87176715419617ae6994) that led to this is also available.

 ## Online tools